WCSCourses/GenEpiLAC2023/Manuals/Web_tools_for_genomic_epidemiology/manual.md

   ![](microreact_browse_files.png)

   e.
 Choose the files `tree.nwk` and `epi_data.csv`, and click on the `Open` button (These files were downloaded in the [dataflo](#merge-data-with-data-flo) section).

   f.
 Click on `Continue` in the next prompts.

-  f.
+  g.
 Your view will look like this:

   ![](microreact_bonus_view.png)

-  g.
+  h.
 You can add a Timeline by clicking on the `pencil` icon at the top left of the creen, and clicking on `Create New Timeline`

   ![](microreact_pencil_icon.png)

-  h.
+  i.
 Then position the new panel by dragging the pointer to the bottom panel.

   ![](microreact_bottom_panel.png)

-  i.
+  j.
 Finally, select "One column: Formatted Values" from the `Temporal Data Type` dropdown list, and "Collection Date" from the `Temporal Data Column` dropdown list.
 Click on `CLOSE`

   ![](microreact_temp_data_type.png)